bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 physically different locations can be part of the same library.

 #### Benefits of a Constraint Layout
-This layout and the equivalence between directories and libraries has been chosen because it provides very important chracteristics.
+The layout and the equivalence between directories and libraries has been chosen because it provides very important characteristics.
 Code can always be compiled from the _root_ directory downwards.
 With each step down in the directory tree the compilation can be parallelised as all dependencies must have been compiled already.
 Partial compilation is simpler and more efficient